17 Hiking Trails in Bhutan Every Hiker Should Complete

 10. Gangtey Trek

-This short, relatively easy, three-day trek is doable all year round but is at its best between March and May or September and November.
-There are several outstanding examples of villages and monasteries to visit as you make your journey.
+This short, relatively easy, three-day trek is suitable for all seasons but is best experienced between March and May or September and November.
+Along the way, you’ll encounter several remarkable villages and monasteries.

 11. Punahka Winter Trek